skip to primary navigation skip to content

 Support: The Cambridge Advantage

-As well as being part of a large university, trainees are also part of a smaller College community.
-If you need a bit of extra support while at the University, don't worry - we have an extensive welfare system in place here at Cambridge:
+As well as being part of a large university, PGCE students are also part of a smaller College community.
+If you need a bit of extra support while at the University, don't worry - we have an extensive welfare and student support system in place here at Cambridge:

 Facilities